-In general, higher number of sequence reads in FLX than Junior would mean that FLX is more sensitive and better at drug resistance prediction.
-464 samples were sequenced in both Junior and FLX.
-We observed that there was no significant difference in the number of the samples with predicted resistance and it showed that Junior performs as well as FLX at sensitivity and drug resistance prediction.
+Although FLX produces significant higher number of sequence reads per sample than Junior, we did a sensitivity comparison on FLX and Junior at genotyping the HIV quasispecies for drug resistance test.
+In our study, 405 baseline samples were sequenced in both Junior and FLX.
+Resistance prediction on those samples using the genotypic data from Junior and FLX showed that there was no significant difference in the resistance prediction by both sequencing platforms at all prevalence levels (205, 15%, 10%, 5% and 1%).
+This would mean that Junior performs as well as FLX at drug resistance prediction.

-However, genotyping in Junior is more cost effective than in FLX system.
+However, genotyping per sample is more cost effective in Junior than in FLX system.
 The low cost genotyping in Junior has advantage over FLX for massive HIV drug resistance test in resource-limited settings like sub-Saharan African regions.
+On the other hand, Junior is a desktop sequencing system and requires low space while FLX is a much bigger and complex machine.
+In addition to that, Junior instrument price (~$1,25,000) is much cheaper than FLX (~$5,00,000) meaning that many small laboratories can afford Junior and is a major advantage in poor settings.

-Prevalence of drug resistant mutations is higher in drug exposed individuals
+Resistance prediction is more likely in drug exposed than drug naïve HIV infected individuals